Are you finding yourself stuck on the one and two scissor patterns?

 My husband likes to say, "Sewing is like taking a walk.
 As long as you take one step at a time, and focus on the path right in front of you, you will get where you intended at the end."
 And this is really true.
 No matter how advanced the project is, you will get somewhere, and you will be better for the effort invested.

-The Fair Fit Method is a sewing skill builder unlike any other class or pattern on the market.
-It incorporates proficiency in draping, muscle memory, material handling, and pattern alteration while teaching advanced sewing techniques that build better coordination.
-The curriculum that I teach will help sewists leap into more advanced skill sets, rounding out their skills, and improving they way they approach future garments after learning the methods.
+The Fair Fit Method is a sewing skill builder.
+It incorporates proficiency in draping, muscle memory, material handling, and approaches sewing sculpturally while teaching advanced sewing techniques that build better coordination.
+I wanted to provide a type of curriculum to help sewists try more advanced skill projects, rounding out their skills, and giving you more ways to approach future garments after learning the methods.

-In this post, lets take at 6 core skills needed to advance in sewing and design that you will learn in my courses.
-Hopefully the information and examples I present today will help you make a clear decision as to whether or not to participate, and resolve any doubts you might be having about your own skills and ability to take the course.
+In this post, lets take at 6 core skills to advance in sewing and design that I introduce in the courses.
+Hopefully the information and examples I present today will help you make a clear decision as to whether or not to participate and evaluate if you want to grow your skills and sewing ability in this unique way.

 Learning fashion draping will develop visual and intuitive skills that will change how you approach the design of a garment.
 Draping is important to learn because unlike a cut and sew pattern, the fit, proportion, and style isn't set in stone- rather, you will have to evaluate what you are making visually as you drape and change it as you go.